PennLINC/grmpy_opendata/docs/data-narrative.md

 Bids is not compatable with minIP images.
 Those were added to a `.bidsignore` (`echo "*/ses*/anat/*minIP*" >> .bidsignore`) (`8f468373`).

 `cubids validate v0` was run to check for validation errors.
-Many others are for missing sidecar info in perfusion jsons, a naming issue for anatomical scans, and one non-4D BOLD sequence.
+Many errors were for missing sidecar info in perfusion jsons, a naming issue for anatomical scans, and one non-4D BOLD sequence.

+NOTE: bids validation will return many WARNINGS and often few ERRORS.
+This is expected.
+It can be helpful to filter the validation.tsv file to only show errors and address those first.
+Warnings can often be ignored but you should check with a modality expert that none of the missing sidecar info is critical.

 `cubids purge bids_datalad/ ~/code/curation/04_cubids_curation/remove_non4d_bold.txt --use-datalad` was run to remove the [`non4d bold sequence`](https://github.com/PennLINC/grmpy_opendata/blob/main/curation/04_cubids_curation/remove_non4d_bold.txt) (`6b481370` & `70d9bb4d`).

+The ordering of the run and rec entities was fixed with [`fix_run_rec_entities.py`](https://github.com/PennLINC/grmpy_opendata/blob/main/curation/04_cubids_curation/fix_run_rec_entities.py) (`f4cc2ef0`).

+Perf metadata was updated with [`update_perf_metadata.py`](https://github.com/PennLINC/grmpy_opendata/blob/main/curation/04_cubids_curation/update_perf_metadata.py) (`83fb8699`)

 ## CuBIDS group and apply